 I would hope that most hunters understand how important it is to keep their dogs in shape year-round.
 You certainly can’t let your dog lie around all summer and then expect it to put in full days when hunting season opens this fall.

 However, training and exercising your dog year-round does present some challenges.
 Regardless of where you live, you’ll always have to deal with weather extremes.
-As I’m writing this in early summer, it’s 110 degrees F at my kennel in Arizona.
+In the summer, it easily reaches 110 degrees F at my kennel in Arizona.
 Thankfully, I own and train German short-haired pointers, which are well-suited for handling heat.
 That doesn’t mean I’m going to run them in the middle of the day, but their breeding and physical makeup does allow me to work them in weather that wouldn’t be suitable for some other breeds.

 Let me share some of the core principles of my training regimen based on years of training and hunting with dogs in hot weather.

 - A dog that’s in shape handles hot weather better.
 All else being equal, a dog that’s in peak condition because of constant exercise throughout the year and also remains at a consistent weight is less likely to get into heat-related trouble.
 As with humans, it takes more time to build endurance than it does to lose endurance, so make a commitment to finding ways to keep your dog active year-round.
 And another thing regarding weight: Don’t let your dog’s weight yo-yo.
 Just because it’s the off-season doesn’t mean it’s OK to let a few extra pounds pile on.
 It’s tough on a dog’s body when that weight bounces up and down.